Horowitz-Manski-Lee Bounds with Multilayered Sample Selection: 2 Firm Types Case: A numerical illustration

+This paper develops a new methodology to partially identify the causal effect of job training on wages in the presence of multilayered sample selection.
+We define new treatment effects that operate within and between firms and provide a new identification approach that extends the \citet{horowitz_identification_1995} bounds.
+As a proof of concept, we show how to empirically implement these bounds by considering applications to the Job Corps Study and the WorkAdvance RCT.

+Although we consider our approach in the context of job training where a layer corresponds to a firm, we view it as naturally extending to other settings.
+In particular, it applies to any setting where sample selection is multilayered.
+As an example, consider a setting where a researcher is interested in estimating the causal effect of a tuition subsidy on labor market outcomes.\footnote{\cite{bettinger_long-run_2019} evaluate the impact of California's state-based financial aid on long-run earnings.} The subsidy may have an effect on the type of institution that an individual enrolls in and graduates from.
+If earnings depend on institutional quality, part of the earnings effects of the subsidy could reflect the value-added of institutions that are affected by the subsidy.

+Although our framework has focused mainly on nonparametric (partial) identification, we are currently reexamining the classic parametric sample selection approach of \citet{heckman_sample_1979} in the context of multilayered sample selection, as well as its semiparametric version discussed in \cite{honore_selection_2020}.
+By imposing additional structure on the unobservables, this approach has the potential to significantly tighten the bounds and may achieve point identification of causal effects.

-\subsection{2 Firm Types Case: A numerical illustration}
+\section{2 Firm Types Case: A numerical illustration}

 To provide intuition for our bounding approach, in this section we consider a scenario involving two types of firms.
-We assume that firms are identical within each type.
-Firms are categorized as either high type ($H$) or low type ($L$).
-In our empirical application, the instrument $Z$ corresponds to assignment to job training, firms that offer health insurance are classified as type $H$, and firms that do not are classified as type $L$.
+We assume that the firms are identical within each type.
+Firms are categorized as high type ($H$) or low type ($L$).
 Our objective is to investigate whether the instrument has a causal effect on wages within each firm type.
 Under Assumption \ref{Ass:LM}, the support of possible response types is:

 Thus, the always-employed (AE) encompasses four distinct response types: Lee bounds applied to this setting correspond to: